GabrielBarrantes/customkbd/README.md

 - If the previously used keyboard is not present at boot, the daemon idles and does nothing.
 - The CLI only allows selecting a device when more than one keyboard is detected.
-- For now hot plug detect is not supported, when a new keyboard is plugged list, select and restart the service.
+- For now hot plug detect is not supported, when a new keyboard is plugged, list, select and restart the service.